postgres-plugin/people/README.md

 So
 - database unchanged: no options, or options are empty array
-- datatbase reset: the options contain some data
+- database reset: the options contain some data

 # Exposed functions

 - request.pg.people.getAllPeople - return a list of all the people

+### request.server.pg.people.add(userObj, cb)
+Adds a new user sets 'active' to true and 'account_activated' to false.
+Returns an array:
+- [{ id: people.length + 1, org_id: 6, org_name: 'Asda' }] - if user was linked to an org
+- [{ id: people.length + 1, org_id: null, org_name: null }] - if no org was selected

 ### request.server.pg.people.addPassword(userId, password, cb)
 Updates the password field and sets 'account_activated' to true.